-Moreover, electric pickup trucks are expected to hit the market this year, and this will expectedly fuel interest in electric truck stocks and cause significant rises in stock prices of notable companies in the space.
+Moreover, new electric pickup trucks are continuously hitting the market, and this will expectedly fuel interest in electric truck stocks and cause significant rises in stock prices of notable companies in the space.

-If you’re interested in electric truck stocks, here are 5 promising electric truck stocks to watch:
+If you’re interested in electric truck stocks, here are 5 promising electric truck stocks: